High-Volume Recruiting Made Easy: 9 Winning Strategies in 2026

 If your current process puts a recruiter between every candidate and the next stage, that's your bottleneck, not your headcount.

-The Cognitive runs live, adaptive AI video interviews at $5 per interview, 24/7, with scored output your team can review without a single scheduling call.
+The Cognitive runs live, adaptive AI video interviews at from $99/month for 15 interviews, 24/7, with scored output your team can review without a single scheduling call.

 Book a demo or try a live interview to see how it handles your next hiring cycle.